| Hurricane proof waterfront house construction 2007-2009- the planning and construction process of Villa Lagoon Phase II Main House | ||||||||||

 |

-| The three large panels between the windows in the master bedroom have been formed up around in order to pour some fill concrete into the space between the wall and the panels.
-It is gonna look like ordinary grey concrete and will need to be coated w/ a mix to have the same tone as the blocks. |
+The three large panels between the windows in the master bedroom have been formed up around in order to pour some fill concrete into the space between the wall and the panels.
+It is gonna look like ordinary grey concrete and will need to be coated with a mix to have the same tone as the blocks. |

 |

-| Late July--We made a big push to finish the concrete acid stain designs on the frieze for the 'tower' part of the house.
-It is not really a tower but it is taller than the southern sections, so the workers call it that and it makes it quick to distinguish where on the house one is talking about. | It was hot and buggy early in the morning, but Dave helped and we spent 2 days finishing the last blocks that needed the concrete acid stain designs on them. |
+Late July - We made a big push to finish the concrete acid stain designs on the frieze for the 'tower' part of the house.
+It is not really a tower but it is taller than the southern sections, so the workers call it that and it makes it quick to distinguish where on the house one is talking about. |

 |